 Amazon’s primary focus is the Whole Foods chain of 430 stores, which brings an established grocery distribution network to the Amazon on-line juggernaut.
 Whole Foods stores are in upscale demographics that match many of Amazon’s targeted demographics.
-From this perspective, Amazon is plugging the Whole Foods bricks and mortar stores into its well-established on-line empire to gain market share in the grocery industry.
+From this perspective, Amazon is plugging the Whole Foods bricks and mortar stores, plus its database of customer preferences, into Amazon’s well-established on-line empire to gain market share in the grocery industry.
 Using the Whole Foods distribution network in conjunction with Amazon’s on-line scale should drive costs and price points down and capture market share.

 Is this a smart Amazon acquisition from that vantage point?
 The average cost to open a new Whole Foods store is roughly $7.5 million.
 Amazon’s purchase price works out to about $32 million per store; a premium of $24.5 million per location.
 Amazon could open its own store/distribution centers of course and they probably could build them for far less than $7.5 million each.

 If Amazon’s main premise in acquiring Whole Foods is to expand its distribution network to drive its online grocery business, the $25 million premium per store would appear to be much more than a rounding error.